Translation & Localization

 How to Handle Medical Abbreviations in Georgian, Armenian, and Azerbaijani

 In medical and clinical research documentation, the use of abbreviations is essential for clarity, brevity, and consistency.
 However, when translating medical texts into languages such as Georgian, Armenian, Azerbaijani languages of the Caucasus region, the treatment of abbreviations can present challenges.
-Often, translators face the dilemma of whether to expand all abbreviations or to maintain their original short forms.
-This post explores the issue of abbreviation usage in medical documentation, particularly in languages where short versions may not have direct equivalents.

 The Challenge of Expanding Abbreviations